wonsunahn/CS1541_Project1/README.md

 ## Source Code

 Each trace file is a sequence of dynamic trace items, where each trace item represents one instruction executed in the program that has been traced.
-After five_stage.c  reads a trace item, it stores it in a structure:
+After five_stage.cpp  reads a trace item, it stores it in a structure:

 ```
 struct instruction {